pauld4/digital-garden/README.md

 Arrow functions are function expressions with lexical 'this', no arguments object, and shorter syntax.
 They cannot be used as constructors.

 When would you not want to use an arrow function?

+Arrow functions do not have their own THIS keyword, so THIS is inherited from the surrounding scope.
+Do not use them for object methods.
+Arrow functions cannot be used with NEW.
+Arrow functions do not have a prototype, so they cannot be constructors.
+Arrow functions also do not have an ARGUMENTS object.
+An arrow function should not be used when using methods that rely on dynamic THIS.
+THIS is fixed, and arrow functions will ignore functions that use CALL, APPLY, or BIND.

 The difference between 'function()' and 'function'?